oatybiscuit/Node-RED-HA-Octopus-Agile-JSONata/README.md

 Holds an object with arrays for import, export, and both with the best concurrent periods, and fields for 'today' and 'tomorrow'.

-The best 15 sampled periods are grouped to provide just consecutive time-blocks, thereby reducing the number of on-off switching required.
+The best 15 sampled periods are extracted to provide just *consecutive* time-blocks, thereby reducing the number of on-off switching required.
 Each block contains:

 - mode (import / export)
-- original best period sample size
+- original best period sample size (15)
 - year-month-day reference to distinguish day-sets
-- sequence of the block in each day
+- sequence of the contiguous block in each day
-- range, showing the original sample from-to index
+- range, showing the original sample from-to indexes
-- from start and upto end timestamps in UTC
+- from (start) and upto (end) timestamps in UTC
 - separate date, time from and time to
 - local time from and to
 - ISO format local time from and to